iexcloud/docs/source/using-core-data/real-time-delayed-and-intraday-stock-prices.md

 ADRs listed in the U.S. are supported on IEX Cloud and have price data available in the same way as regular stock symbols.

-Prices outside of market hours can be retrieved from the extendedPrice field from the Quote endpoint.
+Prices outside of market hours can be retrieved from the extendedPrice field from the **Quote** endpoint.
 These prices are 15-minute delayed, and cover the hours 4:00 a.m.
 E.T. – 9:30 a.m.
 E.T. and 4:00 p.m.
 E.T – 8:00 p.m.
 E.T.
 You can see a full list of data points returned for extended hours data in the [Quote endpoint’s API documentation](https://iexcloud.io/docs/api/#quote).

+## Legacy Plan Cost for Stock Price Data

+The **Quote** and **Intraday Prices** endpoints are available with free legacy plans, although specific fields – such as 15-minute delayed data – require a paid legacy plan.
+Without a paid legacy plan, those fields return `null`.
+For both legacy free and legacy paid users, the use of these endpoints requires credits (previously called messages).

+Furthermore, 15-minute delayed price data for Nasdaq-listed securities also requires [UTP authorization](./getting-nasdaq-listed-utp-otc-stock-data.md).

+The **Quote** endpoint uses one credit per update per symbol.
+Similarly, the **Intraday Prices** endpoint uses one credit per update per symbol per interval – for instance, you might request minute-by-minute data for 30 minutes in one API call, which would use 30 credits.

+The **Intraday Prices** endpoint only charges you a maximum of 50 credits per update per symbol if you are querying for multiple-minute time intervals.
+For instance, if you request 90 minutes of data, while this would be 60 intervals, you are charged only 50 credits.

+Note that data provided by the Investors Exchange via the IEX Cloud API, including the real-time IEX prices, is free for use.
+You can access this using our [**TOPS** endpoint](https://iexcloud.io/docs/api/#tops) without using any credits.
+You can also apply the `chartIEXOnly` parameter to the **Intraday Prices** endpoint to access IEX-only minute-by-minute data from the current trading day free of charge.